arjanvanderleden/a-20200629/README.md

 - importing the package directly by means of the public api.
 This method is used in the hosting application by a single import file `ur-import` for centralized access.
 When developing the library and using the host application as a development tool, this method does not require much manual work: `ng server` allows both projects to be worked on

 ### User Registration Host Application
-The (rote enabled) host application is responsible for hosting the user registration form component and posting the values on submission of the form.
-Validation of registration is no concern of this application
+The (route enabled) host application is responsible for hosting the user registration form component and posting the values on submission of the form.
+Validation of registration data is no concern of this application

 ### Peer dependencies